metaseed/metaGo/README.md

 * select code block when moving cursor while hold shift key.
 * scroll the active line (contains cursor) to the screen Top/Middle/Bottom.
 * select line up/down.
-* compatible with the vim plugins. :smile:
+* compatible with the vim plugins. 😊

 > if you like this tool, and using Windows, you may also be interested in my other tool: [**metaTool**](https://github.com/metatool/metatool). (release soon) :smirk:
 > with metatool running with it's metakeyboard plugin, you just using the 61 keys main keyboard area to type any key you want.